DIVISION OF COUNSELING

 In this course students will explore the historical, theoretical and practical aspects of the clinical mental health counseling field.
 It will explore current trends, professional and ethical issues and other relevant matters for clinical mental health counseling.
 Furthermore, it will examine the role of the Christian who has been called to work in such settings.

 COUN6374 Scientific Research and Program Evaluation (3 hours)

 This course will provide a basic understanding of research methods and program evaluation.
 The course covers both research design and statistical procedures.
 Topics covered include the program evaluation in counseling, the scientific method, experimental and correlational research, sampling methods, hypothesis development, introduction to descriptive and inferential statistics, and the choice of appropriate statistical analyses for testing specific hypotheses.
 Students will gain the fundamentals of statistics as they analyze counseling and counseling program data, with the emphasis on review and interpretation of research literature (particularly in the areas of community mental health counseling and marriage and family counseling), experience the role of computers in statistical analysis, and discover the relationships among measurement, design, and statistics.
 At the conclusion of the course, each student will have selected a research topic, and will have begun to develop a research proposal including hypotheses, sampling, and methodology.
-This course must be taken before, or concurrently with, the course, COUN6380 Clinical Practicum.
+This course should be taken concurrently with COUN6390 Clinical Internship 1 or COUN6391 Clinical Internship 2.